matdombrock/matdombrock.com/source/posts/adsr-env.md

   return { attack, decay, sustain, release };
 }
-// Get the ADSR env value at the position
+// Get the ADSR env value at the position function getADSRValueAt(wavetables, position) {
-// Note: It would be better/faster to not use strings
-// They are used here to keep things as close to the JS example as possible function getADSRValueAt(wavetables, position) {
   // position: 0..1
   const stages = ['attack', 'decay', 'sustain', 'release'];